-For backups: Typically, you do not need to specify this option, because its value is retrieved automatically using the database connection.
-Specifies the option for an offline backup if the InnoDB redo log files do not reside under the server's data directory.
+For backups: You do not need to specify this option, because its value is retrieved automatically using the database server connection.

 For restores: The directory where InnoDB redo log files are to be restored.
 Specify the option only if the InnoDB redo log files are to be restored outside of the server's data directory.
-For release 4.1.3 and later:

-the specified directory must be non-existent or empty, or the restore operation will fail, even if the -- force option is used.
+The specified directory must be non-existent or empty, or the restore operation will fail.